-I’m the kinda person who gets physically sick every single time I have to go through Qalandia ziftpoint (checkpoint) , like thousands others, and it’s nauseating to me that I actually have to go through it just to get to Jerusalem.
+I’m the kind of a person who gets physically sick every single time I have to go through Qalandia ziftpoint (checkpoint), like thousands others, and it’s nauseating to me that I actually have to go through it just to get to Jerusalem.
 I’m not metaphorically speaking here, it really happens.

-The thought of having to get over there, stand in line, get my ID (residency permit) ready, and wait till some adolescent Israeli soldier, who’s just recently celebrated his 18th birthday and is carrying a rifle in one hand and playing with an iphone in the other, to give me his majestic blessings to pass through the ziftpoint makes me want to vomit.
-90% of the time when this happens I retreat and go home, specially if some ashkenazi Israeli soldier “orders” me to take off my shoes or jacket because I kept on “beeping” every time I went through the metal detector machine.
+The thought of having to get over there, stand in line, get my ID (residency permit) ready, and wait till some adolescent Israeli soldier, who’s just recently celebrated his 18th birthday and is carrying a rifle in one hand and playing with an iPhone in the other, to give me his majestic blessings to pass through the ziftpoint makes me want to vomit.
+Ninety percent of the time when this happens I retreat and go home, especially if some Ashkenazi Israeli soldier “orders” me to take off my shoes or jacket because I kept on “beeping” every time I went through the metal detector machine.
 I just hate it, HATE HATE HATE it.
 And soon after going through this a lot, I started hating the city I went through all this trouble to get to; Jerusalem, or let’s be more specific, East Jerusalem.

 Let me explain how all of this started.